Getting an HMO mortgage

 The criteria for an HMO mortgage can and likely will vary from lender to lender.
 However, the principles remain fairly constant with that of a standard Buy-to-Let mortgage.

-However, there are some distinct differences that lenders will typically apply to HMO mortgages.
+There are some distinct differences that lenders will typically apply to HMO mortgages.
 Examples of some of the typical areas of HMO criteria are as follows:

-• Experience – HMO mortgage lenders typically don’t consider first time buyers or landlords.
+- Experience – HMO mortgage lenders typically don’t consider first-time buyers or landlords.
 Applicants will likely need a minimum of a 12-month track record of owning a Buy-to-Let.

-• Occupancy – The maximum number of bedrooms allowed by most is eight.
+- Occupancy – The maximum number of bedrooms allowed by most is eight.
 However, there are lenders that may consider more.

-• Client types – Loans are available in personal names and limited companies.
+- Client types – Loans are available in personal names and limited companies.
 They are also available for portfolio landlords.

-• Loan sizes – Rental cover will be looked at on a multi-let basis.
+- Loan sizes – Rental cover will be looked at on a multi-let basis.
 This invariably will give a greater loan size than a typical single-let dwelling.

-• Loan to Value (LTV) – Typically restricted to 75%, but some lenders will consider more.
-Loan size may also be relevant to the maximum loan-to- value permitted.
+- Loan-to-Value (LTV) – Typically restricted to 75%, but some lenders will consider more.
+Loan size may also be relevant to the maximum loan-to-value permitted.

-• Property value – the minimum HMO property value is usually £100,000.
+- Property value – the minimum HMO property value is usually £100,000.
 However, this may be increased in London and as with all criteria, this amount may vary with a few lenders not imposing any minimum property value.

 Certain HMOs must be licensed by the local authority if they meet specific criteria.
-This applies if it has at least three stories and five or more occupants.
+This applies if it has at least three storeys and five or more occupants.
 These five or more occupants must make up at least two households for it to apply.

 WHO CAN LIVE IN AN HMO?